How to Naturally Cleanse Your Intestines

 - Cinnamomum Cassia: also known as Chinese cinnamon, it is the first spice that came to Europe with Alexander the Great.
 Before that, it was take to Egypt and Israel.
 It is cultivated for its oil, blossoms and its shell in Southeast China, and has a wonderful effect on the digestive system.
 It promotes tissue health and healthy membranes in various parts of the stomach and colon.

-Advice for permanently cleaning the intestines
+Advice to permanently cleanse your intestines

 - Eat between 8 and 10 servings of fruit a week: always choose those that have more fiber, like red fruit.